 “To avoid this problem, we identified new design rules that we can use to cross DNA strands between different double-stranded regions, and developed a web-based automated design tool that allows researchers to integrate many of these events into a folding path leading up to a large, knot-free nanocomplex,” said Dongran Han, the study’s first author and a postdoctoral fellow on Yin’s team.

 The largest DNA origami structures created previously were assembled by synthesizing all their constituent sequences individually in vitro and mixing them together.
 As a key feature of the new design process, the single-strandedness of the DNA origami allowed the researchers to introduce DNA sequences stably into E. coli bacteria to inexpensively and accurately replicate them with every cell division.
 “This could greatly facilitate the development of single-stranded origami for high-precision nanotech like drug delivery vehicles, for example, as only a single, easy-to-produce molecule needs to be validated and approved,” said Han.

 Finally, the team also adapted single-stranded origami technology to RNA, which, as a different nucleic acid material, offers certain advantages, such as even higher production levels in bacteria, and usefulness for potential intracellular and therapeutic RNA applications.
 Translating the approach to RNA scales up the size and complexity of synthetic RNA structures 10-fold compared to previous structures made from RNA.

-The proof-of-concept analysis also proved that protruding DNA loops can be precisely positioned and be used as handles to attach functional proteins.
+The proof-of-concept analysis also proved that protruding DNA loops can be precisely positioned and used as handles to attach functional proteins.
 In future developments, single-stranded origami thus could be functionalized by attaching enzymes, fluorescent probes, metal particles, or drugs either to their surfaces or within cavities inside.
-This could effectively convert single-stranded origami into nanofactories, light-sensing and -emitting optical devices, or drug-delivery vehicles.
+This could effectively convert single-stranded origami into nanofactories, light-sensing and emitting optical devices, or drug-delivery vehicles.